Last Updated on: January 21, 2023

 Many travelers choose to leave the city’s center for a relaxing walk by the sea at Flisvos Marina; the view is all but disappointing.

-Lined with impressive luxurious megayachts, fashion boutiques, and high-end restaurants, Flisvos Marina will have you believe that you have just discovered a miniature version of Côte d’Azur, just a few minutes away from downtown Athens.
+Lined with impressive luxurious megayachts, fashion boutiques, and high-end restaurants, Flisvos Marina will make you believe that you have just discovered a miniature version of Côte d’Azur just a few minutes from downtown Athens.

-Hotels near Flisvos Marina are ideal for those that want to experience the beauty of Athens while at the same time staying away from all the hustle and bustle of the city’s busy city center.
+Hotels near Flisvos Marina are ideal for those who want to experience the beauty of Athens while staying away from all the hustle and bustle of the city’s busy city center.

-If that sounds like an appealing scenario, make sure to check out Coral Hotel Athens, which offers wonderful seaside views, Poseidon Athens Hotel for a room that overlooks the beach, or the Homz Studios Faliro if you are looking for accommodation on the cheaper side.
+If that sounds appealing, make sure to check out Coral Hotel Athens, which offers wonderful seaside views, Poseidon Athens Hotel for a room that overlooks the beach, or the Homz Studios Faliro if you are looking for accommodation on the cheaper side.

-In this section, we will present you with local tips and suggestions about the tourist places and attractions in Athens and the best ways to experience them, as well as answers to the most frequently asked questions by our readers and people who have or will travel to Athens.
+In this section, we will present you with local tips and suggestions about the tourist places and attractions in Athens, the best ways to experience them, and answers to the most frequently asked questions by our readers and people who have or will travel to Athens.

 This depends to a large extent on what kind of vacation you would like to have and what your interests are.
 The most popular areas in Athens among international travelers are Plaka, Syntagma, Koukaki, and Kolonaki.

 If you are only interested in visiting the main attractions and strolling through the most famous neighborhoods, then 2 or 3 days will be enough.
-On the other hand, if you want to get the full experience, we recommend that you choose to stay in Athens for at least a week.
+On the other hand, if you want to get the full experience, we recommend staying in Athens for at least a week.

 In general, Athens is considered to be a very safe city for international travelers and even for solo female travel.
-Nevertheless, like any other European capital, petty theft is not uncommon in tourist places.
+Nevertheless, petty theft is common in tourist places like any other European capital.
 As long as you take care of your belongings and take the standard safety precautions as you would in any other place, there is absolutely no reason to worry.

 The short answer is no. Athens is fairly safe, even during nighttime, especially the parts of the city that tourists like Monastiraki, Syntagma, and Psirri frequent.
 However, there are some parts of the city that we suggest you avoid at night, mainly the area around Omonoia Square and the area around the main railway station (Larissis Station).

-We recommend that you avoid choosing to stay in a hotel around Omonoia, Exarcheia, or Metaxourgeio, as these areas have limited public transportation options and can be a bit unnerving to walk around at night.
+We recommend that you avoid staying in a hotel around Omonoia, Exarcheia, or Metaxourgeio, as these areas have limited public transportation options and can be a bit unnerving to walk around at night.
 We suggest that you opt for any of the famous tourist areas instead, like Syntagma, Koukaki, Thisseio, or Plaka.

 Athens is relatively cheap compared to other major European destinations.
 The good thing is that Athens is very large in size and hence offers plenty of choices for accommodation, eating out and nightlife, so you will definitely have options to fit your budget.

 Yes.
-Athens is a very walkable city and most of its main attractions are in close proximity to each other.
-Unless you want to visit the suburbs -and chances are that you won’t- you can rest assured that you will be able to walk the historic city center from end to end without any problems.
+Athens is a very walkable city and most of its main attractions are close to each other.
+Unless you want to visit the suburbs -and chances are that you won’t- you can rest assured that you can walk the historic city center from end to end without any problems.

-In every corner around Athens, there is a place bearing witness to the city’s glorious past and rich history, attracting travelers from all over the world.
+Every corner around Athens is a place bearing witness to the city’s glorious past and rich history, attracting travelers from all over the world.

-These are the most renowned tourist places in Athens, which will help you get a proper taste of Greek culture.
+These are Athens’s most renowned tourist places, which will help you get a proper taste of Greek culture.
 So, check when is the best time to visit Athens, and book your hotels and your flights!

 A Quick Reminder: